legobuff/workshop-pe/exercises/part02-dtr-repository-rbac.md

 The roles will be:
 - DevOps will provide a public available nginx image, after they have been scanned with the DTR security feature.
 Scanned images should be promoted to a public repository automatically.
 - Alice will provide a private repository with her own nginx:tag
-- Team Beta will provide a public available repostiry with immutable image tags
+- Team Beta will provide a public available repository with immutable image tags

 ## Part 2 - Create the repositories